 A few years ago, I went on a trip to New Orleans, LA to attend the AMVETS National Convention.
 While there, I visited the National WWII Museum.
 This truly wonderful and informative exhibit presents an overall view of WWII that is both astonishing and remarkable, made even more so, by 2 minute “first hand” accounts, oral histories of people, both veterans and civilians who were there.
 These accounts of what they witnessed are truly moving and inspiring.
 All aspects of the war are presented, all sides of the story, the good, the bad and the ugly.
 It is an impressive museum and when I came to the section about Guadalcanal, I was overwhelmed by what I saw there.

 He was in hand to hand combat, where he killed the Japanese Army “Superior Private” flag bearer.

 My generation, the baby boomers, are lucky; we are the children of these brave men and women willing to make the ultimate sacrifice for the freedoms we all enjoy in this country.
-How lucky are we.
-My regret is that I was not able to share a visit to the WW2 museum with my parents.
+My regret is that I was not able to share a visit to the World War II Museum with my parents.

 This is a plea to all you people out there with friends and family who served during WWII, take the time, if you can, and honor your loved ones by taking them to the National WWII Museum.